-Manage Your Time and Energy in the Flipped Classroom
+Manage Your Time and Energy in Flipped Classrooms and Active Learning Environments

 It's important to learn how to manage your time and energy when implementing flipped and active learning strategies to prevent burnout and feeling overwhelmed.